kakashidinho/HQEngine/README.md

 	* Images loader. (supports various file formats including compressed ones used by OpenGL and Direct3D like DXT and ETC)
 	* Rendering API layer. (supports Direct3D (9/11), OpenGL (ES) back-ends)
 	* Audio layer. (supports OpenAL and XAudio 2 back-ends)
-	* XML-based resources and effects scripting
+	* Basic resources and effects scripting
 	* Single code-base for Window creation and Game loop. (hides the setting up of window in various platforms)
 	* Threading system. (supports win32, C++11, pthread back-ends)
 	* Template hash table, memory alignment, linked list, stack.  (this removes the dependence of C++ STL in some platforms not supporting it, or not supporting C++11)